dubiousjim/dcron/crond.markdown

 **crond** has a number of built in limitations to reduce the chance of it being ill-used.
-Potentially infinite loops during parsing are dealt with via a failsafe counter, and user crontabs are generally limited to 256 crontab entries.
+Potentially infinite loops during parsing are dealt with via a failsafe counter, and non-root crontabs are limited to 256 crontab entries.
 Crontab lines may not be longer than 1024 characters, including the newline.